msu-cse-outreach/technovation-book/_sources/1-Intro/code-along.rst

-With these small number of commands, we can command the ``turtle`` to draw a lot more interesting diagrams than just shapes.
+With these commands, we can command the ``turtle`` to draw more interesting diagrams.

-For example, here's a program that starts drawing a snowman.
+For example, here's a program that draws a six-pointed star in blue and green.

-.. activecode:: turtle_snowman_start
+.. activecode:: turtle_6_point_star
     :language: python
     :nocodelens: